-Vascular surgeon John Swinnen, who first joined Médecins Sans Frontières in 2011, shares his experiences with the organisation.
+Vascular surgeon John Swinnen who first joined Médecins Sans Frontières in 2011 and has since been on five assignments to the field.

 In Nepal the monsoon season has begun, bringing more hardship to a country already struggling to cope with the impact of the massive earthquakes which claimed the lives of more than eight thousand people.
 Anne Taylor is Doctors...

 The ‘fact sheet’ on the Trans-Pacific Partnership Agreement issued today by the Australian Government ignores the serious threat to global health posed by the trade deal, says Médecins Sans Frontières.